 (c) The average grade point average for participants in college courses under the program.

 The guidelines adopted under this division shall also include policies and procedures for the collection, reporting, and tracking of such data.

 (B) Annually compile the data required under division (A) of this section.
-Not later than the thirty-first day of December of each year, the data from the previous school year shall be posted in a prominent location on both the chancellor of higher education's and the department of education's web sites.
+Not later than the thirty-first day of December of each year, the data from the previous school year shall be posted in a prominent location on both the chancellor of higher education's and the department's web sites.